CoVaRR-NET/duotang/CONTRIBUTING.md

 The update script `update.sh` is available at the root of this repo.
 This script attempts to automate the data download, data processing, and knitting process of building CoVaRR-Net Duotang.

-Provided that a duotang conda environment is available, run the following command at the root directory:
+The conda environment can be created using the environment.yaml file at the root of this repo.
+If a duotang conda environment is available, run the following command at the root directory:
 `update.sh`

-The conda environment can be created using the environment.yaml file at the root of this repo.
+If conda is not available, but dependencies are install via python virtual env, run the script with the `--noconda` flag and specify a venv that the script should load for the needed dependencies via `--venvpath`.
+`update.sh --noconda --venvpath /path/to/duotang/venv`

-If the dependencies are installed at the system level, you can bypass the Conda requirement by using the `--noconda` flag. i.e. `./update.sh --noconda`
+If all dependencies are install system wide, use the `--noconda` flag only.
+`update.sh --noconda`
+Note: the script might throw unreasonable errors should a dependency be missing in this mode.

+## Download Data Only
-To download external data only (e.g. FASTA, metadata, etc.), use the `--downloadonly` flag. i.e. `./update.sh --downloadonly`
+To download external data only (e.g. FASTA, metadata, etc.), use the `--downloadonly` flag.
+The above section dealing with flags for dependencies still apply.
+`./update.sh --downloadonly [--noconda --venvpath /path/to/venv]`.

 Arguments can also be provided for custom build functions:
- * `-d|--date` String in format "YYYY-MM-DD", this will be the datestamped used throughout the build process (default: $CurrentUTCDate)
+ * `-d|--date` String in format "YYYY-MM-DD".
+This will be the datestamped used throughout the build process (default: $CurrentUTCDate)
- * `-s|--source` The value can be `viralai` or `virusseq`, this will be the genomic datasource used (default: viralai).
+ * `-s|--source` String.
+The value can be `viralai` or `virusseq`, this will be the genomic datasource used (default: viralai).
- * `-o|--outdir` The output directory of all but the HTML files (default: ./data_needed).
+ * `-o|--outdir` String.
+The output directory of all but the HTML files (default: ./data_needed).
- * `-f|--scriptdir` The ABSOLUTE path to the scripts directory (default: ${PWD}/scripts).
+ * `-f|--scriptdir` String.
+The ABSOLUTE path to the scripts directory (default: ${PWD}/scripts).
  * `--overwrite` Flag for discarding current checkpoints and restart update from beginning
  * `--buildmain` Flag used to knit the RMD and push the changes to the main branch for publishing.
  * `--downloadonly` Flag used to download data only.
 Script will exit once all external resources had been downloaded.
- * `--noconda` Flag used to run the update script with system level dependencies.
+ * `--noconda` Flag used to run the update script without conda.
 Note: The dependencies should exist in $PATH and this script makes no attempt to ensure that they exist.
+ * `--venvpath` String.
+The ABSOLUTE path to the venv containing dependencies.
+Should be used with `--noconda`.
  * `--skipgsd` Flag used to skip the GSD metadata download.
-Note: using update.sh without this flag requires selenium, webdriver_manager, and firefox for dependencies.
+ * `--liststeps` Prints the available checkpoint steps in this script.
+You can use this for the `--gotostep` argument.
+ * `--gotostep` Jumps to a checkpoint step in the script, specify it as '#StepName:'.
+You must include the # at beginning and : at end.
+Use `--liststeps` to see all the available checkpoints.

 # Step by step instruction to obtain data, and to generate phylogenies